How to Stop Overeating: 12 Effective Strategies

 It happens to the best of us.
 You sit down to a meal and eat far more than you planned.
 Your pants feel too tight, your stomach is upset, and your energy tanks.

-Overeating is associated with health risks<sup>1</sup> and makes it harder to maintain a healthy weight.
-Plus, it just doesn’t feel good—emotionally or physically—to eat until you feel sick!
+Overeating is associated with health risks and makes it harder to maintain a healthy weight.1 Plus, eating doesn’t feel good—emotionally or physically—to eat until you feel sick!

 Unfortunately, our culture of super-sized meals and accessibility to calorically dense foods can make it easy to overeat without even realizing it.

 Overeating looks different for everyone.
-We all have different calorie needs depending on activity levels, gender, age, muscle mass, and more.
+We all have different calorie and nutrient needs depending on activity levels, gender, age, muscle mass, and more.
 Plus, your reasons for overeating may be different than your family or friends.
 Some triggers are related to actual hunger, while others have more of a psychological basis.

 Let’s look at some of the science behind overeating—why we do it, why it’s not so great for us, and what you can do to make changes to help you feel better.